panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 [Try the demo.](https://codesandbox.io/s/vue-event-handler-debounced-incorrectly-320ci?file=/src/App.vue)

-Instead of creating a debounced callback inside the `created()` hook, this time you assigned the debounced callback to the `method.debouncedHandler`.
+Instead of creating a debounced callback inside the `created()` hook, this time you assigned the debounced callback to the `methods.debouncedHandler`.

 And if you try the demo, it works!